 - ◆ FTP

 - ◆ TFTP

-- ◆ SCP
+- ♦ SCP

-- ◆ SFTP
+- SFTP

-- XMODEM
+- XMODEM, YMODEM, ZMODEM, depending on product support

 Downloaded code is validated with a CRC check and a version check to protect against the download of malicious code.

 TFTP

 The Trivial File Transfer Protocol (TFTP) is a simple protocol used to transfer files.
 It can read and write files to and from a remote server.
 The TFTP transfer begins with a request to a server to read or write a file.
 If the server grants the request, the connection is opened and the file is transferred in 512-byte blocks of data.